Red–black tree: Delete case 3

-Delete case D4
+Delete case 4

 The sibling S and S’s children are black, but P is red.
 Exchanging the colors of S and P does not affect the number of black nodes on paths going through S, but it does add one to the number of black nodes on paths going through N, making up for the deleted black node on those paths.

-Case_D4: // P red && S+C+D black: